matteoMiglio/matteoMiglio/README.md

-👋 Hi, I’m @matteoMiglio and I'm from Italy
+👋 Hi, I’m @matteoMiglio and I'm from Italy 🇮🇹
 - 👀 I’m interested in DevOps technologies and also Cybersecurity
-- 🌱 I’m learning Ansible, Azure, Docker, and Kubernetes
-- 🧑🏼‍💻 Currently working as a Cybersecurity & Digital Forensics Specialist
+- 🧑🏼‍💻 Currently working as a Cybersecurity Specialist
 - 🤸🏻‍♂️ In my free time, I'm a sportsman and a handstand lover
 -   fans
 - 📫 Get in touch with me at matteo.miglioli95@gmail.com